thecodingrunner/landing-page/README.md

 # landing-page

-Making a landing pages using the skills I have learned so far in the odin project!
+Making a landing page using the skills I have learned so far in the odin project!